-What is Wi-Fi Assist and how to use it on your iPhone
+What’s Wi-Fi Assist and how to use it on iPhone or iPad

 Illustration showing how Wi-Fi Assist works by moving from Wi-Fi to cellular data

-If you have dead Wi-Fi spots in your home or you have joined public networks just once — such as Wi-Fi networks at Starbucks locations or your cable company’s public Wi-Fi — your iPhone has the tendency to latch onto these connections even if the reception has degraded to the point where it’s unusable.
+If you’ve dead Wi-Fi spots in your home or you’ve joined public networks just once — such as Wi-Fi networks at Starbucks locations or your cable company’s public Wi-Fi — your iPhone has a tendency to latch onto these connections even if the reception has degraded to the point where it’s unusable.

 Without Wi-Fi Assist, you would typically have to disable Wi-Fi in frustration in order to prevent the device from continuing to use a bad signal.
 Another option would be to move far away from the poor Wi-Fi signal.

-With Wi-Fi Assist, this becomes a thing of the past as it is designed to automatically use cellular data when Wi-Fi connectivity isn’t quite up to snuff.
+With Wi-Fi Assist, this becomes a thing of the past as it is designed to automatically use cellular data when Wi-Fi connectivity isn’t quite up to snuff — no more wasting time manually switching to cellular data in iOS Settings.

 How to enable Wi-Fi Assist

-1. Open the Settings app on your iPhone or Wi-Fi + Cellular iPad.
+1. Open the Settings app on your iPhone or iPad (cellular models only).

 3. Scroll down to the bottom and turn on Wi-Fi Assist.